Wrist and Coracoid Shoulder Injuries In Birds And Their Repair

 Wild birds are athletes.
 So although we can most always save their lives after a wing injury, it is really hard to return them to the competitive level they need to survive in the wild.

 Successful survival is also species-related.
-Some birds, corvids in particular, are more successful in adapting to limitations and handicaps that others like raptors and owls.
+Some birds, corvids in particular, are more successful in adapting to physical limitations and handicaps that other bird species like raptors and owls.
 A wrist injury, left untreated, will drag and eventually fray feathers and traumatize tissue.
 It precludes successful flying and foraging in most birds and makes nighttime roosting difficult – opening the way to predation.

 Almost all wildlife rehabilitation centers operate on a financial shoestring.
 They face tough choices as to the allocation of their resources.
 Most find it more worthwhile to tend to the orphaned and injuries that are likely reparable than to dissipate their resources on expensive, time-consuming surgery with uncertain outcomes.
 Veterinary schools with deep pockets, resources and expertise may do it and publish or disseminate the results.
 But they never track the long-term survival of those creatures in the wild.
 I have done those procedures successfully in parrots, cage birds and zoo display birds.
 But none of those critters had to journey into the future relying on their wild feeding and survival abilities.